-- A. Personal illness, injury, or incapacity of the employee, including any related emergency care - B. Enforced quarantine of the employee by a public health official. - C. Family Sick Leave: Sick leave may be used to care for your immediate family when they have an illness/injury that requires supervision or treatment.
+- Personal illness, injury, or incapacity of the employee, including any related emergency A. - B. Enforced quarantine of the employee by a public health official. - C. Family Sick Leave: Sick leave may be used to care for your immediate family when they have an illness/injury that requires supervision or treatment.
+This includes care of a family member before and after the addition of a child.
 The immediate family shall be defined for this section as spouse, children/step children, mother, father, sister, brother, grandparents, mother-in-law, father-in-law, grandchildren and domestic partners as defined by the State of Washington. - D. Scheduled Doctor's appointments which, due to circumstances, cannot be scheduled while off duty.
-This usage applies only to employees' assigned day shift positions. - E. Maternity leave for an expectant mother.
+This usage applies only to employees' assigned day shift positions.